 Previously known as Durrell’s, Jersey Zoo is a moderately sized zoo with conservation at the forefront.
 The collection is predominately Primates and Great Apes, with also a fair amount of marsupials and avian species.
 I would recommend visiting here on a warm dry morning and taking an hour or two to walk around visiting all the animals.

 Of course, you also need to take time to chill!
-If you are visiting during the warmer months, be sure to allocate time to sit on the beach or at one of the many beer gardens dotted around the Island.
+If your weekend in Jersey is during the warmer months, be sure to allocate time to sit on the beach or at one of the many beer gardens dotted around the Island.
 Jersey is truly a place to relax, unwind and take in the sea air.

 I was invited to Jersey as part of a press trip with Visit Jersey but, as always, all opinions are my own.